What is Distressed Debt?

 - Investors should consider their risk appetite and access to risk management strategies.

-- Research and analysis of the company whose distressed fund investors are going to buy to know if the company would be able to come out of financial difficulty or not.
+- Research and analysis of the company whose distressed fund investors are going to buy to know if the company would be able to come out of a financial difficulty or not.

 - Capability to realize benefit out of every investment opportunity which will come in the way while investing in distressed debt funds.